rogerjdeangelis/utl_calculate-moving-rolling-average-with-gaps-in-years/README.md

               Automatically takes care of non sequencial sequences within ID and changes in UD
               Should be very fast

+           d.
+Interesting MA where missing consecutive 3 days are always set to missing and
+              other gaps are filled (see detal explanantion below.
+              John Whittington
+              John.W@mediscience.co.uk

+           e. array
+              Bartosz Jablonski
+              yabwon@gmail.com

     How to install rolling window;

     # install.packages("devtools") # if not installed